PandaRider/Taobao-PCB-guide/README.md

 5. Go to your cart.
 Ensure all the parts and components you want to buy appears in the right quantity.
 Click `结算`.
 ![screenshot](https://github.com/PandaRider/Taobao-PCB-guide/raw/master/screenshots/tb-buy-1.png "Taobao select orders")

 6. Ensure the address is correct.
 You will see 2 options.
 The top option will directly deliver each item per package.
 The bottom option will consolidate your items first before delivering in a single package.
-Needless to say, select the bottom option.
+In most cases, you should select the bottom option.
 Click `提交订单`
 ![screenshot](https://github.com/PandaRider/Taobao-PCB-guide/raw/master/screenshots/tb-buy-2b.png "Taobao select delivery type")

 7. You will re-directed to Alipay to enter your credit card details.